-Apple Takes Legal Action Against This Small Company’s Pear Logo [u]
+Apple Takes Legal Action Against This Small Company’s Pear Logo [Update]

 Prepear is a meal planner and grocery list app that helps people discover recipes and more.
 It’s a spin off from the founders of Super Healthy Kids and right now they saying its logo is under legal attack from Apple.

-Note: Update: You can check out Apple’s trademark opposition filed above (via MacRumors).